Immersive theater: Third Rail Projects

+Third Rail Projects is a multi-disciplinary American performing arts company under the go-direction of Zach Morris, Tom Pearson and Jennine Willett, who have created site-specific work, immersive theater and experiential performances since 2005.
+Among more than 50 productions and projects, Third Rail Project's long-running show Then She Fell ran for 4,444 performances in New York City from 2012 until March 2020, when performances were suspended due to the COVID-19 pandemic.

 Teen Interactive Theater Education

 The Teen Interactive Theater Education (TITE) program was established in 2007 to measure the level of decision-making skills and adolescent risk behaviors.
 The TITE program uses performance, role play and peer education to educate youth on making healthier decision.
 TITE youth participants do several educational performances to deliver information to youth.
 Teen participants teach other teens about risk prevention through performances.
 Lessons include the importance of avoiding risky behaviors, improving risk-avoidance skills and knowledge of the consequences of risky behaviors.
 The objective is to help youth understand risks and the positive effects of decision-making skills.
 Theater provides participating youth with immersive experience focusing on "team building activities, experimental learning opportunities which will contribute in developing life skills, critical thinking, relationships and values."
 A total of 127 students participated and result found that most students reported an increase in knowledge, abilities and belief due to intervention; some reported less overall learning.
 Research shows that this program can reduce youth risk behavior to improve overall decision-making skills for youth participants, and improve the way the youth approached decision-making process.
 Decision-making skills increased for participants.
 Youth who reported more learning as a result of intervention were more likely to have better outcomes in decision-making than those who reported after they participated in the intervention.